StainlessStasis/Satiscraftory/README.md

 - GPU specs

 ## Credits
 Some assets (mainly models and sounds) are derivatives of other works.
-For more information, see [ATTRIBUTIONS.md](https://github.com/StainlessStasis/Satiscraftory/blob/main/ATTRIBUTIONS.md)
+For more information, see `ATTRIBUTIONS.md` on [GitHub](https://github.com/StainlessStasis/Satiscraftory/blob/main/ATTRIBUTIONS.md)